 After the transcontinental line was completed in 1869, Central Pacific built a large yard and locomotive and car shops at Terrace, Utah, 70 miles west of Promontory and 123 miles west of Ogden.
 The shops at Terrace, which were designated as the main eastern shops for Central Pacific's Salt Lake Division (Sparks, Nev., to Ogden), consisted of a five-stall car and machine shop, along with a wooden framed roundhouse.
 The roundhouse originally had 10 60-foot stalls (as shown in an 1869 inventory of buildings on the Salt Lake Division), but is shown in a map dating from the 1880s as having 15 stalls.
 An 1878 photo shows a unique fully enclosed water tank adjacent to the machine shop.
 (Raymond and Fike.
 Rails East To Promontory, The Utah Stations, pp. 24, 44, 47)

-As already noted, Ogden Union Railway & Depot Co. was organized in 1888 as a joint company to own and operate the Ogden terminal and yards.
+Ogden Union Railway & Depot Co. was organized in 1888 as a joint company to own and operate the Ogden terminal and yards.
 With the creation of OUR&D, Julius Krutschmitt, assistant manager of Southern Pacific, announced that the eastern shops of SP's Salt Lake Division would be moved from Terrace to Ogden.
-The Ogden Chamber of Commerce cooperated with this move by furnishing 300,000 bricks to erect the shop buildings.
-The roundhouse and shops were completed in late 1890.
-(Hunter, Beneath Ben Lomond's Peak, p.
-427)

 By 1902, 10 trains per day (each with an average of 33 cars) were running on SP's line across northern Utah and through Nevada, reflecting E. H. Harriman's efforts to increase the capacity of the Overland Route after his purchase of SP in 1900, and illustrating the need for the Lucin Cutoff, completed in 1904 (by 1917, the number had risen to 12 trains per day.
 More SP trains in Ogden meant more SP locomotives in Ogden, and those locomotives needed a better home for their maintenance.
 (Raymond and Fike, Rails East To Promontory, The Utah Stations, p.
 22; Klein, Union Pacific, Volume II, p.
 129)

-In 1906, the shops built in 1890 were replaced by a modern 33-stall brick roundhouse, with stalls that were 88 feet long.
+In 1906, a modern 33-stall brick roundhouse, with stalls that were 88 feet long was added to the SP shops complex.
 The adjacent Machine Shop was also completed in 1906.
 In 1908, a 70-foot Nichols transfer table was completed immediately north of the Machine Shop, and a coal chute with six 100-ton coal pockets was added.
 After completion of these facilities, the local press commented that the shops were among the area's most important industries, with almost 800 employees.
 In 1907, a 220-foot long cinder pit was built.
 It was retired on April 18, 1929.
 (SP engineering department records, including AFE 78346 for the cinder pit; Hunter, Beneath Ben Lomond's Peak, p.
 428)

 In 1914 and 1915, UP and SP agreed to set up joint mechanical facilities.
 The Blacksmith and Tin Shop (also known as the Tin and Tank Shop), 94 feet by 234 feet, was completed in 1915, just north of the 1908-built transfer table, at the same time that the 100-foot pony truss turntable was installed.
 (SP engineering department records)